Home / Blog / How To Remove Personal Information From Internet Sites for Free

 Stopping your name from appearing in Google searches can be difficult, but here are some steps you can take:

-1. Review your social media profiles: Review your social media profiles and adjust your privacy settings to limit the visibility of your name and personal information.
+1. Review your social media profiles and adjust your privacy settings to limit the visibility of your name and personal information.

 2. Opt out of data broker sites: Data broker sites collect and sell personal information, including names, to third parties.
 Opt out of data broker lists by visiting the Direct Marketing Association’s opt-out website (https://dmachoice.thedma.org/).

-3. Contact website owners: If your name appears on a website that you don’t want it to be on, contact the website owner and request that it be removed.
+3. Contact website owners: If your name appears on a website you don’t want it on, contact the website owner and request that it be removed.

-4. Use a pseudonym: Consider using a pseudonym for online activities or for situations where you don’t want to use your real name.
+4. Use a pseudonym: Consider using a pseudonym for online activities or when you don’t want to use your real name.

 5. Monitor your online activity: Regularly monitor your online activity and search for your name to see where it appears online.